 - Make sure the lighting in the living and horse area run from a separate battery to the main vehicle battery.

 - Check there is no damage to the tyres and the tread levels are legal.

 - A road test is strongly advised so that you can get a feel for the lorry and the driving position.
-Driving the lorry will give you a chance to notice any major faults when it is being driven.
+Driving the lorry will give you a chance to notice any major faults.

 Professional pre-purchase inspection

-- To find out more about the legal implications of transport buying visit www.vosa.gov.uk or download the user-friendly Guide for Horsebox and Trailer Owners or call the VOSA helpline (tel: 0300 123 9000).
+To find out more about the legal implications of buying and driving horse transport, download VOSA’s Guide for Horsebox and Trailer Owners or call the VOSA helpline (tel: 0300 123 9000).